Around the BoatWhat happens around Indonesia’s vast marine areas?

 Fishing boats in Indonesia

 Some of you may like to learn a bit more about what happens around Indonesia’s vast marine areas.
-Lida will share some short info stories each month, we hope you like them.
+Lida will share some short info stories every now and then, we hope you like them.
 This one is about Indonesian fishing boats.

 Indonesia’s oceans and coastal ecosystems are world renowned for their diversity and productivity.
 Since the 1980s, scientists have described how Indonesia’s myriad of large and small land masses, connected by sea straits and encircled with large areas of coral reefs, mangrove forests and seagrass beds connect the large water masses between the Pacific and Indian oceans, affect upwellings of primary production and movement and exchange marine organisms, resulting in very high levels of speciation – the awesome diversity we see underwater on our Seven Seas dives and snorkel trips – and fish production.